 Loneliness and isolation among seniors is a growing concern.
-For those with trusting natures and significant assets, these circumstances may make them especially vulnerable to scams.
+For those with trusting natures and significant assets, these circumstances may make avoiding scams for seniors particularly difficult.
 And as more seniors go online to find companionship, some may be setting themselves up for personal disappointment and financial disaster.

 Timothy lost his wife 15 years ago.
 Still active, yet lonely, he turned to internet dating to find companionship.
 He made a particularly good connection with 51-year-old Maria, who responded to the profile he posted on a dating website for older adults.